 Both are good schools, and I really thank all the teachers and staff for their hard work and love given to my child.
-But I can’t deny that the school in Brighton left a special mark in my heart, because it had been one of my biggest support systems while we lived there.
-In this post, I would like to share some differences between the two schools in my experience and perspective.
-They might not represent all schools in the UK or Indonesia.
+But I can’t deny that the school in Brighton left a special mark in my heart.
+Mostly because it had been one of my biggest support systems while we lived there.
+In this post, I would like to share some differences between kindergarten in the UK and Indonesia.
+Especially between the two schools that my kid attended, based on my experience and perspective.
+They might not represent all schools in the United Kingdom or Indonesia.

-As you can see in the above table, if we follow the Indonesian government system, the normal age of students entering university would be 19 years old, a year older than students in the UK.
+As you can see in the above table, if we follow the Indonesian government system, the normal age of students entering university would be 19 years old.
+That is a year older than students in the UK.
 In the UK, education is compulsory until 18 years old, but the school is mandatory until 16 years old.
 The remaining 2 years of education can be obtained either in academic or vocational study such as apprenticeship and training.

-This Indonesia’s education level that requires a 7 year-old age to start primary state school was actually introduced recently in 2017.
-The previous scheme, the one that is still preferable by the majority of parents including me, is primary school starting at age 6.
-In that case, the normal age of students in Indonesia entering university would be 18 years old, the same age with students in the UK (and the other developed countries as well).
+This Indonesia’s education level that requires a 7 year-old age to start primary state school was introduced recently in 2017.
+The previous scheme was primary school started at age 6.
+The majority of parents, including me, still prefer that one.
+In that case, the normal age of students in Indonesia entering university at 18 years old, the same age with the UK students.
+The way around for enrolling our kid to primary school at 6 years old is through private schools.
+They have a more flexible system than public ones, but unfortunately not cheap.

-I observed that the kindergarten kids in the UK were more independent than here.
-Actually it is mainly influenced by their parents.
-A field trip day in Brighton was just like any other school day for parents, except that the kid became more excited.
-There was no following the kids around like some parents did here.
-Here, I always picked her up when she had finished, in the designated time and place informed by the teachers.
+In Indonesia, I always picked her up when she had finished, in the designated time and place informed by the teachers.
 But often I saw many parents follow their kids to the venue from the beginning until the end.
 Every time there is a field trip coming, the parents are also busy arranging their own transport and dress code.
 One time, the school even sent out a message about ticket registration for parents if they want to join the field trip!

 I believe giving the kid some space to play with the friends would develop her self-reliance and independence.
 I trust her teachers taking care (and photos) of her during the whole trip.
 Not all parents have the privilege of free time during workdays.
 Kids whose parents cannot come, would be sad seeing their friends with parents.